The Complete Beginner's Path

 Chapter 9: The Embodied Future

 We're at the beginning of the VLA era.
 Current models can follow simple instructions in controlled settings, but the gap to human-level dexterity and generalization remains vast.
-Key open challenges:
+Let's ground the current state in real numbers.

 ChallengeCurrent StateWhat's Needed